mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 63 - Feature Envy/readme.md

 # Conclusion

-- We should assign responsibilities according to real object [mappers](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) and avoid abusing other objects protocol.
+- We should assign responsibilities according to real object [mappers](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) and avoid abusing other objects' protocol.

 # Relations